 I typically use acrylic craft paint for sign making and it works great and is really budget-friendly!

 Depending on what kind of paint you’re using for your DIY wood sign you may need more than one coat.

 Step 10.
 Remove stencil.

-This farmhouse sign with shiplap was so fun to make.
+This shiplap sign was so fun to make.
 I’m glad I was able to use up some of the shiplap scrap pieces left behind from our shiplap accent wall.
-I can’t wait to get the painting done in our master bedroom here at our new fixer upper so I can get this sign hung up!

 You can really use this DIY tutorial to make all sorts of different farmhouse sign ideas.
 If you didn’t want to incorporate shiplap into the sign, you can use plywood surrounded by the same furring strips.

-The stencils really make these sign look awesome.
-The Silhouette Cameo makes it easy to create professional looking farmhouse sign decor for your home.
+The stencils really make these signs look awesome.
+The Silhouette Cameo makes it easy to create professional-looking farmhouse sign decor for your home.

 Hopefully, this farmhouse sign tutorial inspires you of all the different farmhouse signs ideas you could make for your home to give it that farmhouse character and character.
 Best of all, you can totally customize your sign with a quote that is meaningful to you!

 What quote would you paint on your farmhouse sign??